m15e/unsupervised-learning-reference/README.md

-# Unsupervised Learning Reference | Data Analysis
-Discovering Wholesale Customer Segments
+# Unsupervised Learning Reference: Discovering Wholesale Customer Segments

 - Implementation of feature importance function
 - Scatterplot and heatmap to check for feature correlations